Books on Alternatives to Conventional Economics

 Wilkes offers the biblical and theological foundations for economic democracy.
 He demonstrates that there is no distance between Jesus and justice.
 In fact, it’s what God requires and what all people of conscience must make real.
 Rev Dr Liz Theoharis

-Rev. Andrew Wilkes PhD is co-pastor of the wonderfully-named Double Love Experience Church in Brookyln, New York.
+Rev. Andrew Wilkes PhD is co-pastor of the wonderfully-named Double Love Experience Church in Brooklyn, New York.
 Married to a fellow pastor, they regular use their voices to write for black social justice.
 He is a graduate of Hampton University and Princeton Theological Seminary.

-The Biblical Version of Sabbath Economics
+The Biblical Vision of Sabbath Economics

 You don’t have to be religious, to understand the benefits of Sabbath Economics.
 This collection of essays uses Biblical parables to reveal an ancient standard of social justice, waiting to be revived.
 Where one day each week is set aside for rest.